Asabeneh/python-spring-2021/questions.md

 You are 70 years old.
 ```

-Write a small script that can calculate the weight of an object on earth.
+Write a small script that can calculate the weight of an object on Earth.
 The program asks user to enter mass and calculate the weight.

 ```sh
 Enter your weight: 100